Introduction: Diagnose and Replace a Submersible Well Pump

 Regardless of these tank pressure tests, you want your pump to run at least 1 minute if it the motor is under 1hp and 2 minutes if it is over 1hp.
 My tank was just fine but my motor only ran for 15-20 seconds to get a full pressure load.
 This is what lead to the premature failure.

 You can estimate the run time by using your gallons per minute rating of your pump.
 Mine is 10gpm and 1/2 horsepower so I need a 10 gallon DRAW DOWN reservoir in my pressure tank.
 A 20 gallon pressure tank has only only between 4-6 gallons of water draw down so I need a 50 gallon or more tank.

 In addition to this, the depth of your pump, and pressure of the system also play a role in this calculation.
-The more pressure that you have, the lower the draw down volume is meaning that you need a larger tank.
+The more pressure that you have, the lower the draw down volume is meaning that you could get away with a smaller tank (probably not advisable).
 Pump depth is also important.
 The deeper the pump, the less effective it is at pumping water so a 10gpm pump at 200 ft. deep may only be pumping 8gpm.
-That isn't as big of a problem compared to when that same pump which is rated for 150 ft deep is only at 20ft deep.
+That isn't as big of a problem compared to when that same pump which is rated for 150 ft deep is only 20ft deep.
 When it is far more shallow it doesn't have to move as much weight of water making it more efficient.
 For instance, my pump is pumping closer to 18gpm (pumps roughly 6 gallons in 20 seconds currently) so I need a much larger tank.
 My new pump pumps 16 gallons into the pressure tank in 64 seconds.